 MASUM’s programme with groups of adolescent girls and boys at the village level aims at creating an environment conducive to harmonious human relationships based on gender equality, non-violence, religious and cross-cultural tolerance, and values of democracy.
 Two residential camps are held each year for adolescents and youth to encourage collective leadership qualities.

-Adolescent girls’ mobility and decision-making being rather restricted, two trained teachers have been conducting tailoring classes for married and unmarried adolescent girls in Purandar taluka since 1995.This traditionally accepted space is used to move beyond imparting self-employment skills.
-During the six month training period girls learn cycling, physical exercises and yoga, self-defense techniques, information related to health, rights of women and relevant laws, as well as negotiation skills to stall early marriage.
+Adolescent girls’ mobility and decision-making being rather restricted, trained teachers have been conducting computer training, tailoring classes for married and unmarried adolescent girls in Purandar taluka.
+During the training period girls learn cycling, physical exercises and yoga, self-defense techniques, information related to health, rights of women and relevant laws, as well as negotiation skills to stall early marriage.
 Already married young women use this space to make friends in their husbands’ villages and to be introduced to MASUM’s programmes.
-The class travels after completing a few batches so that more villages can have access to the training facilities.
-Training of women in non-traditional skills such as computer education and repair of domestic appliances are also conducted as occasional courses.